top of page

 The result is not innovation.
 It is volatility.

-Executives do not need more noise about AI’s inevitability.
-They need disciplined oversight that prevents emotional momentum from driving strategic decisions.
+Executives need disciplined oversight that prevents emotional momentum from driving strategic decisions.
 (More here.)

 Engaging the Organization Without Losing Discipline

 Responsible AI adoption requires structured input, rather than broad enthusiasm.
-Ask:
+Board members must understand both the strategic value of AI and its unintended consequences.

 Guardrails, Metrics, and Oversight